Tbilisi: Politics and administration

 Most of the raions are named after historic quarters of the city.
-The citizens of Tbilisi widely recognise an informal system of smaller historic neighbourhoods.
-Such neighbourhoods are several, however, constituting a kind of hierarchy, because most of them have lost their distinctive topographic limits.
-The natural first level of subdivision of the city is into the Right Bank and the Left Bank of the Mt'k'vari.
+The citizens of Tbilisi widely recognize an informal system of smaller historic neighborhoods.
+Such neighborhoods are several, however, constituting a kind of hierarchy, because most of them have lost their distinctive topographic limits.
+The natural first level of subdivision of the city is into the right and left banks of the Mtkvari river.

-The names of the oldest neighbourhoods go back to the early Middle Ages and sometimes pose a great linguistic interest.
+The names of the oldest neighborhoods go back to the early Middle Ages and sometimes pose a great linguistic interest.
 The newest whole-built developments bear chiefly residential marketing names.

-In pre-Revolution Tiflis, the Georgian quarter was confined to the southeastern part of the city; Baedeker describes the layout succinctly:
+In 19th-century Tbilisi, the Georgian quarter was confined to the southeastern part of the city; Baedeker describes the layout succinctly:

 Geography

 Location

 Tbilisi is located in the South Caucasus at 41° 43' North and 44° 47' East.
 The city lies in Eastern Georgia on both banks of the Kura River (locally known as Mtkvari).
 The elevation of the city ranges from 380-770 m and has the shape of an amphitheatre surrounded by mountains on three sides.
 To the north, Tbilisi is bounded by the Saguramo Range, to the east and south-east by the Iori Plain, to the south and west by various endings (subranges) of the Trialeti Range.

 The relief of Tbilisi is complex.
 The part of the city which lies on the left bank of the Kura River extends for more than 30 km from the Avchala District to River Lochini.
 The part of the city which lies on the right side of the river, though, is built along the foothills of the Trialeti Range, the slopes of which in many cases descend all the way to the edges of the river.
 The mountains, therefore, are a significant barrier to urban development on its right bank.
 This type of a geographic environment creates pockets of very densely developed areas, while other parts of the city are left undeveloped due to the complex topographic relief.

 To the north of the city, a large reservoir (commonly known as the Tbilisi Sea) is fed by irrigation canals.